This post is a recount of a funny story from a few years ago. I have not embellished.

 A hurried, sweaty 30-second explanation saw Suzie drop the crying, nappyless baby in neighbour Jacquie’s arms, plop the bawling four-year old and growling dog at her feet and run to neighbour Jacquie’s car in the drive, after asking for the keys.

 Neighbour Jacquie’s car is a nice, new Audi.
 Suzie jumps in, thinking of nothing but the two kids up at the school, probably wandering off with some stranger at that moment.
 The stereo came on, “skyrockets in flight… afternoon delight… Aaaaafternoon delight…”

-She pulled the car out on to the road, had one last look at an open-mouthed neighbour Jacquie standing there gazing at her tilting wall which she had only owned for a day and her husband’s new Audi smashed, with a stranger’s nappyless baby screaming in her arms, dog sniffing her leg (probably considering throwing the hump) and a four-year old crying at her feet.
+She pulled the car out on to the road, had one last look at an open-mouthed neighbour Jacquie gazing at her tilting wall which she had only owned for a day.
+Her husband’s new Audi was smashed, she had a stranger’s nappyless baby screaming in her arms, dog sniffing her leg (probably considering throwing the hump) and a four-year old crying at her feet.
 Suzie mouthed I’m sorry to neighbour Jacquie and planted her foot down.

 Now being a high-powered Audi, Suzie commenced the most enormous burnout that Rosemeadow Rd in Hornswood had ever seen.
 She sat there, wheels spinning and squealing, the whole car filling with acrid blue smoke from the red-hot tyres.
 The burnout went for so long, she got to mouth twice more I’m sorry to neighbour Jacquie before eventually the tyres gripped and the car shot forward.